 Finally, there is the third element, the Korea Massive Punishment and Retaliation (KMPR) pillar involving an attack against North Korea’s leadership if a nuclear weapon strike by Pyongyang is detected.
 For such a purpose, the locally developed Hyunmoo 2A, 2B and 3 surface-to-surface ballistic missiles featuring ranges of 300, 500 and 1,000 kilometers would target the North Korean capital of Pyongyang in an effort to take out the ruling regime.

-With increased funds earmarked for nuclear and missile response the Defense Ministry intends to double the South Korea’s counter-fire capabilities by deploying advanced artillery-locating radars and 230mm multiple launch rocket systems, as well as brining online three new AEGIS-equipped KDX Batch 3 Sejong the Great class destroyers and F-35A stealth combat aircraft.
+With increased funds earmarked for nuclear and missile response, the Defense Ministry intends to double the South Korea’s counter-fire capabilities by deploying advanced artillery-locating radars and 230mm multiple launch rocket systems, as well as bringing online three new AEGIS-equipped KDX Batch 3 Sejong the Great class destroyers and F-35A stealth combat aircraft.
 There will also be an additional KRW21.9 trillion ($19.57 billion) earmarked for research and development of other high-tech weapons and military technologies.

 The latest spike in defense spending comes on the heels of a decade’s worth of military investment growth which averaged 4.5 percent over a decade.
-The previous five-year defense spending plan presented by the Ministry of Economy and Finance which covered the years 2018 to 2022 called for defense expenditures to increase by about 6.6 percent per year.
+The previous five-year defense spending plan presented by the Ministry of Economy and Finance, which covered the years 2018 to 2022, called for defense expenditures to increase by about 6.6 percent per year.